 Question 4: A ball rolls up a ramp as shown.
-Which of the following graphs could represent the ball's horizontal velocity as a function of time?
+Which of the following graphs could represent the ball's horizontal velocity as a function of time? will be showing down

 Question 5: A rock is thrown straight up into the air.
 Taking into account air drag, we can say that the downward acceleration after the throw but before the rock reaches its maximum height is